kayleedial/my386blog/_posts/2023-03-16-data-collection.md

 bp = oscars[(oscars['category'] == 'best picture') |
                                 (oscars['category'] == 'best motion picture')]
 ```

+## Web Scraping
-I used libraries like [requests](https://pypi.org/project/requests/) and [Beautiful Soup](https://tedboy.github.io/bs4_doc/) to help me in the webscraping process.
+I used libraries like [requests](https://pypi.org/project/requests/) and [Beautiful Soup](https://tedboy.github.io/bs4_doc/) to help me in the web scraping process.

-Unfortunately, there wasn't a single list or webpage of every oscar nominee for best picture on Rotten Tomatoes over the years.
+Unfortunately, there wasn't a consolidated webpage that listed every nominee for best picture over the years on Rotten Tomatoes.
 Instead, I had to collect the URLs of any webpage of oscars-related data that I could find.
 Instead of setting one link equal to a variable 'url', I created a list of all the URLs.
+Because each webpage was formatted similarly with the same elements, I was able to use the same for loops to extract the data from each site.

+Below is a concatenated sample of the URL list:
 ```
 url_list = ['https://editorial.rottentomatoes.com/guide/oscars-2023-best-picture-nominees/',
             'https://editorial.rottentomatoes.com/guide/2022-best-picture-nominees/',